 For breakfast we headed to Pancakes Amsterdam and it did not disappoint.
 They have a wide variety of sweet and savory options.
 We decided on the Blueberry, Apple Crumble, and Chocolate options.

-We took bus 316 from Centraal Station straight to Voldendam.
+After breakfast we took bus 316 from Amsterdam Centraal Station straight to Voldendam.
 We got off at the 2nd Voldendam stop, Julianaweg-centrum, which is right by the Voldendam Museum.
 This was included in our IAmsterdam Card so we checked it out.

-We walked around this fishing town for a while where you can find a variety of seafood to try from the stands along the water.
-There is also a Cheese Factory and Wood Workshop, we didn’t go into the Wood Workshop but our cheese obsessed kids had us going into the Cheese Factory again.
+We walked around this fishing town for a while.
+You can find a variety of seafood from the stands along the water and boy is it good.
+There is also a Cheese Factory and Wood Workshop.
+We didn’t go into the Wood Workshop but our cheese obsessed kids had us going into the Cheese Factory again.

 We took the ferry included in our I amsterdam City Card over to Marken, which is the cutest little fishing town.
-Marken would be the perfect place to rent bikes with kids and you can do so at the store in front of the bus depot.
+Marken would be the perfect place to rent bikes with kids.
+You can do so at the store in front of the bus depot.

 Credit cards are widely accepted in Amsterdam and we never visited a place that didn’t take them.
 However I’d get some Euro coins as most public restrooms charge .50 Euros per person.